-The family history of the patient was informative, in that his sister was also diagnosed with acromegaly (aged 24) but she was cured after a complete resection of her pituitary macroadenoma (Figure 1).
-The kindred formed part of the initial patient group that led to the proposal of family isolated pituitary adenomas (FIPA) as a disease as MEN1 and Carney complex were ruled out clinically/genetically.
+The family history of the patient was informative, in that his sister was also diagnosed with acromegaly (aged 24 years), but she was cured after a complete resection of her pituitary macroadenoma (Fig. 1).
+The kindred formed part of the initial patient group that led to the proposal of FIPA as a disease as MEN1 and Carney complex were ruled out clinically/genetically.
 With the discovery of AIP gene as a pituitary adenoma predisposition gene, Patient 1 and his sister were found to have a c.649C>T (p.Gln217X) truncating mutation (18).
 Sequencing of all six exons and intronic boundaries of AIP gene was performed as previously described (19).
-Extensive family screening identified only one mutation carrier, who remains asymptomatic >12 years later.
+Extensive family screening identified only one mutation carrier who remains asymptomatic on regular screening (including hormonal testing and a normal baseline MRI) >12 years later.